jacobp100/cssta/docs/native.md

 `
 ```

+You’ll still want to run your code through `babel-plugin-cssta`, as we do a lot of optimisations.
+See [Production Builds](/production-builds#-native) for how to do this.

 ## 📝 CSS Support

 Cssta for React Native supports all the CSS React Native supports, and has the same syntax as your browser.